-Here are 10 things you should know about Hugh Beaumont, born on February 16, 1909.
-You probably know him as Ward Cleaver, but he made nearly 100 films and had 50 TV credits before being hired to play Wally and the Beaver’s father.
+Here are 10 things you should know about Hugh Beaumont, born 113 years ago today.
+He made nearly 100 films and had 50 TV credits before playing the patriarch of the Cleaver clan.

 The roles with which Barbara Billingsley is most closely associated place her outside the time frame on which we usually focus here at Cladrite Radio, but she had small roles in a number of pictures in the 1940s, and that’s good enough for us.